-Sources utilized in forming this policy include:

-U.S Department of Health & Human Services: Office of Civil Rights

-Gregory, Gwendolyn H., Naomi E. Giltens, et al., eds., Sexual Harassment in the Schools: Preventing and Defending Against Claims, Revised Edition, NSBA Council of School Attorneys (2003).

-Who's Hurt and Who's Liable: Sexual Harassment in Massachusetts

-Schools, Massachusetts Board of Education (1986).

-Adopted by the Abington School Committee on October 26, 1993

-Amended by the Abington School Committee on November 18, 1998

-Amended by the Abington School Committee on May 25, 2010
+Sources utilized in forming this policy include: U.S Department of Health & Human Services: Office of Civil Rights Gregory, Gwendolyn H., Naomi E. Giltens, et al., eds., Sexual Harassment in the Schools: Preventing and Defending Against Claims, Revised Edition, NSBA Council of School Attorneys (2003).
+Who's Hurt and Who's Liable: Sexual Harassment in Massachusetts Schools, Massachusetts Board of Education (1986).
+Adopted by the Abington School Committee on October 26, 1993 Amended by the Abington School Committee on May 25, 2010 detailed explanation of the Drug/Alcohol Policy, voted by the School Committee, is available at www.abingtonps.org.